Can four minutes transform a life? Yes, obviously.

 On 02/25/1999, a sixteen-year-old tennis fanatic listened to a song on television (“Belle”, in the French version of “Notre Dame de Paris”) and decided what he wanted to do with his life: sing.
 From that moment on began a long path made of studies, attempts, competitions, auditions: a road that is still in progress today and that I would never change, for anything in the world.

 Once I graduated in Psychology, I totally devoted myself to music, starting to sing in different live bands.
 In 2006 I sang the song “Zidane il a tapé” which unexpectedly went gold.
 I worked as a back up singer with many vocal formations, until the period between 2008-2010 when the CD “Speranza” and some wonderful experiences in the United States brought me closer to Musical Theatre and to a more classical style of singing.

-About a year ago I rediscovered the music of Charles Aznavour and decided to produce the project “Vous permettez, Aznavour?”, with a CD and a theatrical concert entirely dedicated to the French songwriter: a way to honour him and to remind my voice and my heart what “being home” means.
+During the global lockdown I rediscovered the music of Charles Aznavour and decided to produce the project “Vous permettez, Aznavour?”, with a CD and a theatrical concert entirely dedicated to the French songwriter: a way to honour him and to remind my voice and my heart what “being home” means.